therealcybersecpro/get-started-with-ai-chat/README.md

 ENV AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED=true
 ```

-## Deployment

-1. Login to Azure:

-    ```shell
-    azd auth login
-    ```

-2. (Optional) If you would like to customize the deployment to [disable resources](docs/deploy_customization.md#disabling-resources), [customize resource names](docs/deploy_customization.md#customizing-resource-names),
-or [customize the models](docs/deploy_customization.md#customizing-model-deployments), you can follow those steps now.

-3. Provision and deploy all the resources:

-    ```shell
-    azd up
-    ```

-    It will prompt you to provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
-Then it will provision the resources in your account and deploy the latest code.
-If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.

-4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
-Visit that URI, and you should see the app! 🎉

-5. If you make further modification to the app code, you can deploy the updated version with:

-    ```shell
-    azd deploy
-    ```

-## Tracing and Monitoring

-You can view console logs here: TBA
-Choose the app option to view the logs from the app.
-You can also switch between historical and real-time views on the UI.

-If you enabled logging to file, you can view the log file by...
-TBA

-You can view the App Insights tracing here: TBA

-## Development Server
+#### Development Server

 You can optionally use a development server to test app changes locally.
-Make sure you first [deployed the app](#deploying) to Azure before running the development server.
+Make sure you first [deployed the app](#deployment) to Azure before running the development server.

 1. Create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate it.